silverwind/droppy/README.md

 ```

 ### Note about startup performance
 droppy is currently optimized for a moderate amount of files.
 To aid in performance, all directories are indexed into memory once on startup.
-The downside of this is that the startup will take considerable time on slow storage with hunderts of thousands of files present.
+The downside of this is that the startup will take considerable time on slow storage with hundreds of thousands of files present.

 ### Note about wget
 For correct download filenames of shared links, use `--content-disposition` or add this to `~/.wgetrc`: